 Sometimes the simplest things have the most powerful impact.
-Building a walk-in shower with no door gives your bathroom a startling and modern lift that is hard to create any other way.
-Although a doorless walk-in is most easily suited to a large bathroom, careful planning lets you include the experience in a small room.
+Designing a doorless walk-in shower gives your bathroom a startling and modern lift that is hard to create any other way.
+Although a doorless walk-in shower is most easily suited to a large bathroom, careful planning lets you include the experience in a small room.
 Aim for simplicity and enjoy the relaxing and stimulating experience of a doorless shower.

 Create good drainage by gently sloping the shower floor toward the drain.
 Choose a non-skid tile flooring to reduce slipping hazards.
 A generous-sized drain keeps water from puddling.
 Pair good drainage with a low curb or step-down for even safer results.

 A doorless shower need not condemn a bather to exposure in the name of freedom.
 Combine solid corner walls with attached or free-standing tile or see-through partitions that preserve the free experience of the shower.

 Glass brick, etched glass and glossy-surfaced tile are good materials for screening between the shower and the rest of the bathroom.
 Overlapped curved partitions, a sloping wall and a free-standing screen are all dramatic and effective ways to give a bather some privacy while preserving the openness of the shower.

 A door can make a shower seem cramped, but it also keeps bathers warmer than the open space of a doorless shower.
 Overlapping walls at the shower entry creates a baffle-effect to prevent drafts.
 Three solid walls restrict cold air to a single side of the shower.
 A free-standing partition centered on open space reduces air movement, keeping the shower area temperature more stable.

 An alternative is to create a warming area with infrared lighting next to the shower area.
 As with all electric bathroom fixtures, be careful to position warming lights away from possible water spray.